 - Park as far to the left as possible, with your wheels turned AWAY from traffic;

-- Put on your hazard lights to help other drivers see you’re there;
+- Put your hazard lights on;

 - Stay behind the barrier, as far away from traffic as possible.